FrankFeng-23/FrankFeng-23.github.io/_pages/about.md

 My main work at present is developing a remote sensing foundation model called [TESSERA](https://github.com/ucam-eo/tessera).
 We have found some exciting results.
 We were recently recruiting for an [RA position](https://www.jobs.cam.ac.uk/job/51742/) to create a global habitat map using TESSERA.
 (The position has been filled, but we welcome any informal chat at zf281@cam.ac.uk if you are interested).

+We would like to express our gratitude to [DAWN](https://www.hpc.cam.ac.uk/d-w-n), the fastest artificial intelligence supercomputer at Cambridge, for their generous support in this project.
+We also acknowledge the support from [AMD](https://www.amd.com/en.html), [Vultr](https://www.vultr.com/), [Microsoft AI For Good Lab](https://www.microsoft.com/en-us/research/group/ai-for-good-research-lab/), [dClimate](https://www.dclimate.net/), and [Amazon Web Services (AWS)](https://aws.amazon.com/).
+This work would not have been possible without their computational resources and technical assistance.

 # 🔥 News
+- *2025.12*:  🎉🎉 I was honored to be invited by IEEE GRSS to give a talk about TESSERA.
+Information and recording can be found [here](https://www.grss-ieee.org/event/tessera-precomputed-fair-global-pixel-embeddings-for-earth-representation-and-analysis/).
+- *2025.11*:  🎉🎉 I was invited as a keynote speaker to the Open-Earth-Monitor Global Workshop 2026, which will be held in Barcelona, Spain, from 7–9 October 2026.
+The event is co-hosted by CREAF and the OpenGeoHub Foundation under the Open-Earth-Monitor-Cyberinfrastructure (OEMC) project.
+- *2025.09*:  🎉🎉 I was honored to participate in the 13th Heidelberg Laureate Forum as a young researcher and presented the TESSERA work ([Heidelberg Laureate Forum](https://www.heidelberg-laureate-forum.org/)).
 - *2025.07*:  🎉🎉 We have open-sourced the inference code for [TESSERA](https://github.com/ucam-eo/tessera?tab=readme-ov-file) and the code for using embeddings in downstream tasks ([GeoTessera](https://github.com/ucam-eo/geotessera)).
 We will be rolling out a global 10m resolution annual embedding product in the coming months.
 - *2025.06*:  🎉🎉 We have released the preprint of our latest work, [TESSERA](https://arxiv.org/abs/2506.20380).
 We trained a 14B model to extract time-series spectral features from satellite images.
 - *2025.03*:  🎉🎉 Our app, GreenLens, won the [Better Future Award](https://www.cst.cam.ac.uk/using-ai-see-wood-trees) from the Cambridge Ring!
 - *2025.02*:  🎉🎉 We published "SPREAD: A large-scale, high-fidelity synthetic dataset for multiple forest vision tasks" in Ecological Informatics.
 We used Unreal Engine 5 to create the most realistic synthetic data for 2D and 3D vision tasks in forests.
 - *2024.10*:  🎉🎉 I am thrilled to be fully funded to join the EEG, Department of Computer Science and Technology, University of Cambridge, as a PhD student.